sburrel/AIDL2019_PROJECT_SBD/Readme.md

 - Version 5: Architecture 2 with CosineEmbeddingLoss and ResNet50 as feature extractor
 - Version 5: Architecture 2 with CosineEmbeddingLoss and ResNet101 as feature extractor
 - Version 7: Architecture 2 with CosineEmbeddingLoss and ResNext50 as feature extractor.
+You can find a link to download the weight

 ## TO DO